bun913/textlint-rule-aws-service-name/README.md

 [![codecov](https://codecov.io/gh/bun913/textlint-rule-aws-service-name/graph/badge.svg?token=DHEBLPSP4O)](https://codecov.io/gh/bun913/textlint-rule-aws-service-name)

-重要: **AWS公式のサービスではありません。1ユーザーの活動です。**

-Important: **This Project is UnOffical.**
+Important: **This is not an official AWS service.
+This is a personal project by a single user.**

 textlint rule for AWS product Names.

-AWSのサービス名やプロダクト名の表記揺れをチェックするためのtexlintのルールです。

-以下のように表記揺れを検出します。（画像はVSCodeの拡張機能を利用）
+This is a textlint rule to check for inconsistencies in AWS service and product names.

+It detects inconsistencies as shown below (image shows usage with VSCode extension):

 ![lintImage](https://user-images.githubusercontent.com/73948280/223648022-c5f1b015-3c1c-4456-8792-3f2c03c9bd67.png)

-このプロジェクトは以下のリポジトリの影響をモロに受けています。

-2019年という早い段階から仕組みづくりをされている　@37108氏に強いリスペクトを表明いたします！
+This project is heavily influenced by the following repository:

+I would like to express my deep respect to `@37108` who has been developing this mechanism since as early as 2019!

 https://github.com/37108/textlint-rule-aws-spellcheck

-## できること・できないこと
+## Features

-### できること
+### What it can do

-- 大文字・小文字の表記揺れの検出
+- Detect capitalization inconsistencies
     - `Ec2` -> `EC2`
-- 本来スペースが必要なサービスにスペースがないことを検出
+- Detect missing spaces in service names that require them
     - `SecurityHub` -> `Security Hub`
-- 本来スペースが不要なサービスにスペースがあることを検出
+- Detect unnecessary spaces in service names that should not have them
     - `Cloud Front` -> `CloudFront`
-- `Amazon` と `AWS` の接頭辞の間違い検出
+- Detect incorrect prefixes between `Amazon` and `AWS`
     - `AWS EC2` -> `Amazon EC2`
     - `Amazon Security Hub` -> `AWS Security Hub`

-## 開発者・コントリビュータの皆様へ

-こちらのファイルをご参照ください。
+## For Developers and Contributors

+Please refer to this file:

 [CONTRIBUTING.md](https://github.com/bun913/textlint-rule-aws-service-name/blob/main/CONTRIBUTING.md)